keshavsoft/KStaticFiles/README.md

 KeshavSoft v5.4

-use npm posthml and posthtml include

-to club html files for serving in public of kapi project
+to club html files for serving in public of JSONApi project first need to delete the public folder if present.

 steps to be followed :